 Behind the meter products include technologies such as solar, battery energy storage systems, electric vehicle charging products, energy management systems and software, and other emerging products and services for homes and businesses.

 Together, the member organisations of the Working Group, which consists of the Australian Energy Council, Clean Energy Council, Consumer Action Law Centre, Energy Consumers Australia, Energy Networks Australia, Public Interest Advocacy Centre, Renew and the Smart Energy Council.
-After extensive industry consultation, the Working Group have submitted a draft Consumer Code to the Australian Competition and Consumer Commission (ACCC) for authorisation.
+After extensive industry consultation, the Working Group has submitted a draft Consumer Code to the Australian Competition and Consumer Commission (ACCC) for authorisation.

 The ACCC has published the application on its public register.
-The Consumer Code is now open for public consultation until Wednesday 22 May.

 The ACCC authorisation process is expected to take between six and nine months from lodgement of the application.